 How many additional drivers can be added to a named driver policy?

-This is a state- and insurance company-specific question.
+This is a state — and insurance company — specific question.
 Insurers will often limit the number of vehicles, rather than drivers, on a policy.
-An insurance company will sometimes limit their covered vehicles to four.
+The number of vehicles allowed is usually limited to four.
 This limit may or may not apply to the number of named drivers on a policy.

 Are named drivers insured to drive other cars?

 There are two potential scenarios to cover here.

 - If the second car is not on your policy (such as a friend's).
 If your personal policy is a named driver policy but a friend’s whose vehicle you want to drive is not, you are eligible to drive their vehicle under the permissive use clause.